allenai/sequential_sentence_classification/README.md

 ### CSAbstrcut dataset

-The train, dev, test splits of the dataset are in `data/CSAbstrcut`
+The train, dev, test splits of the dataset are in `data/CSAbstrcut`.

+CSAbstrcut is also available on the [Huggingface Hub](https://huggingface.co/datasets/allenai/csabstruct).

 ### Citing

 If you use the data or the model, please cite,